espocrm/documentation/development/custom-buttons.md

-# Custom buttons for Detail, List, Edit views
+# Custom buttons for detail, list, edit views

 An example for the detail view of Lead entity type.